The Enemy (English rock band): Hiatus and Tom Clarke Solo Career (2016–21)

 In 2016 frontman Tom Clarke announced that the band would be splitting up for the foreseeable future, citing a multitude of reasons such as personal health issues, fatherhood and lack of exposure.

 In the following years, frontman Tom Clarke embarked on a solo career.
 He toured frequently, mainly performing acoustic versions of classic Enemy songs.

-In April 2021, Clarke released his debut studio album The Chronicles of Nigel.
+In April 2021, Clarke released his debut studio album, The Chronicles of Nigel.

 Reunion Tours (2022–23)

 On 30 October 2021, during his solo show at the HMV Empire in Coventry, Tom Clarke was joined on stage by his ex-bandmates, as he announced a comeback gig on 28 October 2022.
 The following day, the band announced a full UK reunion tour to celebrate 15 years of their debut album, We'll Live and Die in These Towns.

 The Enemy then continued their return to the stage with a sold out UK tour across a host of O2 venues.
 This 2022 tour concluded with three sold out shows in their hometown Coventry (HMV Empire).

-The year of 2023 saw The Enemy make their long-awaited return to the UK festival circuit.
-This included appearances at the likes of TRSNMT, Isle of Wight Festival and Manchester’s Neighbourhood Weekender (just to name a few).
-This busy schedule was highlighted by an extremely well received headline spot on the Friday of Coventry’s Godiva Festival.
+In 2023, The Enemy make their long-awaited return to the UK festival circuit.
+This included appearances at TRNSMT, Isle of Wight Festival, Warrington’s Neighbourhood Weekender, and Friday of Coventry’s Godiva Festival.